 Is the calculus prerequisite needed prior to applying?

 The calculus prerequisite is not a requirement for an admission decision.
 Admitted students who have not satisfied a year of calculus with a B or better will be provided options on how to fulfill the calculus prerequisite before the start of the MBA program in September.

-Who should my letters of recommendation be from?
+Who should my recommendation be from?

 Recommendations should generally be from your professional network — someone who knows you well enough to provide us with insight regarding your professional qualifications and potential for contribution.
 The most effective recommenders are those willing to speak on your behalf and supplement the application materials.
-Two letters are required; both do not need to be from your place of employment.
+Two recommendations are required; both do not need to be from your place of employment.